Colgate University

-Colgate University is a private liberal arts college in Hamilton, New York.
-The college was founded in 1819 as the Baptist Education Society of the State of New York and operated under that name until 1823, when it was renamed Hamilton Theological and Literary Institution, often called Hamilton College (1823–1846), then Madison College (1846–1890), and its present name since 1890.
+Colgate University is a private college in Hamilton, New York, United States.
+The liberal arts college was founded in 1819 as the Baptist Education Society of the State of New York and operated under that name until 1823, when it was renamed Hamilton Theological and Literary Institution, often called Hamilton College (1823–1846), then Madison College (1846–1890), and its present name since 1890.

-Colgate University is among the 100 most selective colleges and universities in the United States, and is considered a Hidden Ivy as well as one of the Little Ivies.
-In addition, Colgate campus is also consistently ranked as one of the most beautiful campuses in the nation due to a singular architectural theme of the campus and a hillside location adorned with a lake and trees.
-The university is located in Hamilton, New York, a small town in central New York in Madison County.

-Colgate now enrolls nearly 3,000 students in 56 undergraduate majors that culminate in a Bachelor of Arts degree.
-The student body is 54% female and 46% male students who participate in over 200 clubs and organizations.
-While Colgate offers almost an entirely undergraduate program, it also has a small graduate program in Master of Arts in Teaching.

-Colgate competes in NCAA Division I sports and is part of the Patriot League athletic conference.
+Colgate enrolls approximately 3,200 students in 56 undergraduate majors that culminate in a Bachelor of Arts degree.
+The student body is 54% female and 46% male.
+Students participate in over 200 clubs and organizations.
+While Colgate offers an almost entirely undergraduate program, it also has a small graduate program leading to the Master of Arts in Teaching.
+The college competes in NCAA Division I sports and is part of the Patriot League athletic conference and ECAC Hockey.

 History

-According to Colgate archivist Howard Williams in his History of Colgate University 1819–1969, "the story of Colgate’s early years is often confusing because of the variety of names used in referring to it."

 In 1817, the Baptist Education Society of the State of New York was founded by thirteen men (six clergymen and seven laymen).
-Two years later, in 1819, the state granted the school's charter, and the school opened a year later, in 1820.
-The first classes were held in a building in the townvillage? of Hamilton.
+Two years later, in 1819, the state granted the school a charter, and it opened a year later, in 1820.
+The first classes were held in a building in the town of Hamilton.
 Three years later, in 1823, the Baptist Theological Seminary at New York City incorporated with the Baptist Education Society and subsequently changed its name to the Hamilton Literary & Theological Institution.
 Among the trustees was William Colgate, founder of the Colgate Company.